kvamm007/Final_Project_Team_4/README.md

 - Description of project - main page

+Predicting Fatal and Non Fatal shark attacks and the other factors leading to those attacks using Machine Learning and Tableau Visualizations.

+This Project utilizes HTML, Bootstrap, Tableau, Python (Jupyter Notebook using pandas) Logistic Regression, KNN, and Neural Networks.

 - Information on dataseat and how it was cleaned - main page

 - link to Github and dataset - bottom of main page

+The group consists of Amy Bauer, Stephanie Anderson and Nicole Freeman